-During the year ended 31 August 2022, expenses totalling £255 were reimbursed or paid directly to 1 Governor (2021 - £NIL).
-This was a reimbursement for food and soft drinks at a restaurant attended by 14 Governors.
+During the year ended 31 August 2023, expenses totalling £1,134 were reimbursed or paid directly to 1 Governor (2022 - £255).
+This was a reimbursement for mileage for the Governor in question.
+In the prior year, this related to reimbursement for food and soft drinks at a restaurant attended by 14 Governors.